 A design that’s stood the test of time

-There’s a reason why Microsoft didn’t mess with the original Surface Book’s design: it’s just that good.
+There’s a reason Microsoft didn’t mess with the original Surface Book’s design: It’s just that good.
 The magnesium chassis is solid as a rock, with zero flexing or bending no matter where you poke or prod.
 Seriously, the thing is built like a tank.
 It’s also innovative with its push-button, “muscle wire” latching mechanism that makes detaching the display downright fun.
-The only notebook that matches the Surface Book 2 in build quality is the latest MacBook Pro 13, but Apple’s design isn’t nearly as daring.
+The only notebook that matches the Surface Book 2 in build quality is the latest MacBook Pro, but even Apple’s design isn’t as daring.

 And of course, flipping their displays around results in a tablet form factor that’s not nearly as comfortable to carry around and use as the Surface Book 2’s almost unbelievably thin (0.30 inches) and light (1.6 pounds) tablet portion.
 The Surface Book 2 is just as flexible, only rather than spinning the display, you detach and reverse it for multimedia and drawing modes — although you do sacrifice battery life (see below).

-Whether those are better looking machines in terms of pure aesthetics comes down, as always, to personal preference.
-We like the Surface Book 2’s conservative silver-grey color, but some others might prefer a little more panache.
+We enjoy the Surface Book 2’s conservative silver-grey color, though some might prefer something with a little more panache.
 The Spectre x360 13, in particular, offers a bit more ostentation with its Dark Ash Silver with Copper Luxe accents color scheme.

 Finally, we should note that the Surface Book 2’s main PC component, the tablet, is completely fanless.
 That means that unless you fire up the Nvidia GTX 1050 GPU in the base, you won’t hear any fan noise.
 Among other 2-in-1s, the newest Surface Pro stands out with a similarly quiet design, but only for the slower Core i5 configurations.

-It’s most noticeable when the Windows 10 power slider is pushed all the way to “Best Performance,” and oddly enough only when the CPU is idle.
+The coil whine is most noticeable when the Windows 10 power slider is pushed all the way to “Best Performance,” and oddly enough only when the CPU is idle.
 Push the CPU to full speed and the problem disappears.
-The Surface Book 2 13 isn’t alone in suffering from coil whine — the 15-inch model can have some as well, for example, as can other makes entirely — but it’s just worse than we’ve seen with other notebooks.
+The Surface Book 2 13 isn’t alone in suffering from coil whine — the 15-inch model can have some as well, for example, as can other makes entirely — but it’s just worse than we’ve seen elsewhere.

 Unfortunately, the USB-C port is only Gen 1, meaning it’s limited to 5 gigabits per second (Gbps) speeds and it doesn’t provide Thunderbolt 3 support.
-That means it won’t support the fasted add-ons and that external monitor support is limited, including a disappoint lack of HDCP 2.2 (requried for watching 4K premium content such as Netflix).
+It won’t support the fasted add-ons and external monitor support is limited, including a disappoint lack of HDCP 2.2 (requried for watching 4K premium content such as Netflix).
 Wireless connectivity includes the usual 802.11ac Wi-Fi and Bluetooth 4.2 radios.
 When you compare to just about every recent notebook or 2-in-1, the Thunderbolt 3 omission is a serious one, and might give some buyers reason to pause.